Iran faces a new energy imbalance, but its options are limited

 “I had a similar message from a friend who is paying much more now for roughly the same usage as before, so it looks like we’re to pay for the cost of war.”

 Authorities say that any complaints about escalating bills will be reviewed.
-They also have a system where normal household energy consumption is kept artificially low, but excessive users can be billed as much as 45 times the normal prices.
+They also offer discounts to households that consume less energy, but excessive users can be billed as much as 45 times the standard prices.

 Despite having the second-largest proven natural gas reserves in the world, Iran still suffers from perpetual supply shortages during its winter and summer, when consumption is at its highest.